pinebud77/myetrade_django/README.md

 Django-based MyEtrade
 =====================

 This is personal test for Django + my trading code.
+However, this looks like not a good approach at all..

 ToDO :
 * think more about algorithms now -_-;